-Google is yet to launch a smartwatch of its own.
-Instead, it chose to partner with LG on its Watch Style and Watch Sport.
-Recent leaks suggest we may see the first Google Pixel-branded watch before the end of this year.
+Google is prepping to launch its answer to the Apple Watch.
+We are expecting the see the company’s first Pixel-branded watch before the end of this year.

 Essential reading: Top fitness trackers and health gadgets

-The first leak comes from a person with an excellent track record when it comes to predicting these sorts of things.
+There have been a number of leaks that point to this.
+The first comes from a person with an excellent track record when it comes to predicting these sorts of things.
 Venture Beat tech journalist Evan Blass released the following tweet a couple of months ago.